Dog Itching After Grooming: Causes, Treatment, and When to See a Vet

 - Elizabethan collar to prevent further licking

-- Clipping and cleaning the affected area
+- Clipping and cleaning the area

-When to See a Veterinarian
+When to see a vet

 Seek veterinary care if your dog’s itching:

-- Persists for more than 48 hours despite home treatment
+- Lasts for more than 48 hours

-- Affects breathing (swelling around the face or throat)
+- Affects breathing

-- Shows signs of infection (pus, foul odour, hot to touch)
+- Shows signs of infection

 To prevent itching after future grooming sessions: